SC5/serverless-messenger-boilerplate/README.md

 # Serverless Messenger Bot Boilerplate

-_WORK IN PROGRESS_

 **The Objective**

-[TBD] Create a Facebook Messenger chatbot that returns the weather.
+Create a Facebook Messenger chatbot

 ![Objective chart](https://raw.githubusercontent.com/SC5/serverless-messenger-boilerplate/master/docs/serverless-messenger-bot.png)

 1. User sends message from Facebook Messenger to Facebook Messenger API which forwards it to the AWS API Gateway
+2. AWS API Gateway triggers Lambda function facebookBot which sends the message forward to the SNS topic witAiTopic
-2. AWS API Gateway triggers Lambda function that forwards message to wit.ai which processes it and returns context
+3. Lambda function witAiHandler, which subscribes to the witAiTopic SNS topic, receives the message, forwards it to wit.ai, processes actions required by the bot (e.g. fetch data from 3rd party services) and posts the response to the SNS topic fbMessengerTopic that forwards message to wit.ai which processes it and returns context
-3. Lambda function runs action that requests weather information from Open Weather Map and processes response
-4. Lambda sends message to the Facebook Messenger API which forwards it to user
+4. Lambda function facebookBot subscribes to the fbMessenger topic.
+It receives the message sent by witAiHandler and forwards it the the Messenger Platform
+5. User receives the response to the message

 ## Boilerplate Installation